oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 #### Engine

 With this feature, Engine would keep track of per-device custom properties.
-This would be done by adding a field **TBD:<fieldname>** to the Vm device table.
-Currently we envisage custom properties per vNIC and vDisk only, but in the future it may make sense to extend the feature to other devices.

-##### Configure valid prps in vdc_options
+This can be done in two ways:

+1. We may insert the custom properties column into the vm_device table instead.
+The advantage is future-proofing in the case that more devices will be managed by the engine.
+2. We may add a field to each device's table (IE: vm_interface for NICs and images for disks).
+The advantage here is that the custom properties will be available when the REST API queries for a device or a list of devices, without having to perform a JOIN.

+*   Note: The rest of the document assumes the second solution.

+##### Configuration

 Not all custom properties are valid for every setups - they depend on the hooks installed on hosts.
 Therefore, just like with per-VM properties, a user would have to define the valid properties and their valid values in vdc_options.
 Note that properties are most likely to be valid for an interface, but invalid for a disk.
-Thus we would need to have two different entries **TBD:<entrynames>**, or a more complex syntax such as

-      {type=disk,property=regex,values=regex}

-to make it easier to add future device types.
+The option_name value will be DeviceCustomProperties, and its corresponding option_value will look like: [ {type=disk; props={value1=regex1, ..., valueN=regexN}}

+       {type=interface; props={value1=regex1, ..., valueN=regexN}}]

+The configuration values should be exposed to the engine-config tool.

+##### CRUD

+Add a CustomProperties column to vm_interface for NICs, and a CustomProperties column to images.

+TBD: Check if any views should be updated.

+##### DAOs

 #### GUI